mr-mohamadmhz/antd-jalali-plus-v2/README.md

 const jalaliDate = date.calendar('jalali')
 ```

-You can read more information about daysjs jalali on [jalaliday repo](https://github.com/alibaba-aero/jalaliday).
+You can read more information about daysjs jalali on [jalali-moment repo](https://github.com/fingerpich/jalali-moment).

 ## Contributors
 <a href="https://github.com/mr-mohamadmhz">